 If the location services on your device is turned on, you should see local listings within the results from your search.

-A professional photographer should have their own website showcasing their portfolio.
-Just by looking at the photographer’s portfolio, it should tell you quickly about their style and the type of shoots/events they normally do.
-If all you see are pictures of houses and drone (aerial) footage, chances are that photographer would be good for real estate photography.
-Likewise, if their portfolio shows the bride and groom in most of their photos, they would be consideration a good hire for a wedding photography project.
+A professional photographer should have a website that showcases their portfolio.
+By looking at the photographer’s portfolio, it should instantly give you a sense of their style and niche.
+If all you see are pictures of houses and drone (aerial) footage, chances are that the photographer would be a good fit for real estate photography.
+Likewise, if their portfolio shows the bride and groom in most of their photos, they would be considered a good hire for wedding photography.

-Once you have come to a decision on the selection of your photographer, you’ll then have to submit a plan or a project to the photographer so that they can have a full understanding of your needs.
-The Who, What, Where, and When needs to be detailed in the submitted project.
-The photographer can then get into the specifics about what they can and can not do.
-Only until the photographer approves of the submitted project with an estimate of the cost should you consider hiring.
+Once you have decided on your photographer, you’ll need to give them a plan or a project so that they can have a full understanding of your requirements.
+The Who, What, Where, and When needs to be detailed in the outline.
+After careful review, the photographer can then specify what they can and cannot do.
+Only after the photographer approves of the submitted project and estimates a cost should you consider hiring.

-Photographers will want their clients to sign a contract agreement in order to protect themselves from losses due to cancellations, no shows, and copyrights.
-Normally photos that are taken by the photographer are considered their own property, even if they are being paid to take the photos.
+Photographers will want their clients to sign an agreement in order to protect themselves from losses due to cancellations, no shows, and copyrights.
+Normally, photos that are taken by the photographer are considered their own property, even if they are being paid to take the photos.
 When the photographer’s invoice is paid by the client, the photographer will then deliver the photos.
-As per the contract agreement, clients will have the ability to use the photos when delivered as they will have a license provided by the photographer.
+As per the contract agreement, clients will have the ability to use the photos when delivered, as they will have permission from the photographer.

 Use a photography invoice when providing services within any of the following categories below.